Source code for eta_utility.util

 "simple": "[%(levelname)s] %(message)s",

-"logname": "[%(name)s: %(levelname)s] %(message)s",
+"logname": "[%(levelname)s: %(name)s] %(message)s",

-"time": "[%(asctime)s - %(name)s - %(levelname)s] - %(message)s",
+"time": "[%(asctime)s - %(levelname)s - %(name)s] - %(message)s",

 }

-[docs] def log_add_filehandler( filename: Path, level: int | None = None, format: str | None = None, # noqa: A002 ) -> logging.Logger: """Add a file handler to the logger to save the log output. :param logger: Logger where file handler is added. :param filename: File path where logger is stored. :param level: Logging level (higher is more verbose between 0 - no output and 4 - debug). :param format: Format of the log output.
-One of: simple, logname, time. (default: time). :return: The *FileHandler* logger. """ log = logging.getLogger(LOG_PREFIX) _format = format if format in LOG_FORMATS else LOG_FORMATS["time"] _filename = filename if isinstance(filename, pathlib.Path) else pathlib.Path(filename) filehandler = logging.FileHandler(filename=_filename) filehandler.setLevel(logging.DEBUG) filehandler.setFormatter(logging.Formatter(fmt=_format)) log.addHandler(filehandler) if level is not None: filehandler.setLevel(int(level * 10)) return log
+[docs] def log_add_filehandler( filename: Path | None = None, level: int = 1, log_format: str = "time", ) -> logging.Logger: """Add a file handler to the logger to save the log output. :param filename: File path where logger is stored. :param level: Logging level (higher is more verbose between 0 - no output and 4 - debug). :param log_format: Format of the log output.
+One of: simple, logname, time. (default: time). :return: The *FileHandler* logger. """ log = logging.getLogger(LOG_PREFIX) if filename is None: log_path = pathlib.Path().cwd() / "eta_utility_logs" log_path.mkdir(exist_ok=True) current_time = datetime.now(tz=tz.tzlocal()).strftime("%Y-%m-%d_%H-%M-%S") file_name = f"eta_utility_{current_time}.log" log.info(f"No filename specified for filehandler.
+Using default filename {file_name}.") filename = log_path / file_name if log_format not in LOG_FORMATS: log_format = "time" log.warning(f"Log format {log_format} not available.
+Using default format 'time' for filehandler.") _format = LOG_FORMATS[log_format] _filename = pathlib.Path(filename) filehandler = logging.FileHandler(filename=_filename) filehandler.setLevel(int(level * 10)) filehandler.setFormatter(logging.Formatter(fmt=_format)) log.addHandler(filehandler) return log

-[docs] def log_add_streamhandler( level: int | None = None, format: str | None = None, # noqa: A002 ) -> logging.Logger: """Add a stream handler to the logger to show the log output. :param level: Logging level (higher is more verbose between 0 - no output and 4 - debug). :param format: Format of the log output.
-One of: simple, logname, time. (default: time). :return: The eta_utility logger with an attached StreamHandler """ log = logging.getLogger(LOG_PREFIX) _format = format if format in LOG_FORMATS else LOG_FORMATS["time"] handler = logging.StreamHandler() handler.setLevel(logging.DEBUG) handler.setFormatter(logging.Formatter(fmt=_format)) log.addHandler(handler) if level is not None: handler.setLevel(int(level * 10)) return log
+[docs] def log_add_streamhandler( level: int = 10, log_format: str = "simple", stream: io.TextIOBase | Any = sys.stdout, ) -> logging.Logger: """Add a stream handler to the logger to show the log output. :param level: Logging level (lower is more verbose between 10 - Debugging and 40 - Errors). :param format: Format of the log output.
+One of: simple, logname, time. (default: time). :return: The eta_utility logger with an attached StreamHandler """ log = logging.getLogger(LOG_PREFIX) if log_format not in LOG_FORMATS: log_format = "simple" # Multiply if necessary to get the correct logging level if level > 0 and level < 5: level *= 10 handler = logging.StreamHandler(stream=stream) handler.setLevel(level=level) handler.setFormatter(logging.Formatter(fmt=LOG_FORMATS[log_format])) log.addHandler(handler) return log

-log = get_logger("util")
+log = getLogger(__name__)

-[docs] def json_import(path: Path) -> list[Any] | dict[str, Any]: """Extend standard JSON import to allow '//' comments in JSON files. :param path: Path to JSON file. :return: Parsed dictionary. """ path = pathlib.Path(path) if not isinstance(path, pathlib.Path) else path try: # Remove comments from the JSON file (using regular expression), then parse it into a dictionary cleanup = re.compile(r"^((?:(?:[^\/\"])*(?:\"[^\"]*\")*(?:\/[^\/])*)*)", re.MULTILINE) with path.open("r") as f: file = "\n".join(cleanup.findall(f.read())) try: result = json.loads(file) except json.JSONDecodeError as e: raise json.JSONDecodeError(f"Error while decoding file {path}: {e.msg}", e.doc, e.pos) log.info(f"JSON file {path} loaded successfully.") except OSError as e: log.error(f"JSON file couldn't be loaded: {e.strerror}.
+[docs] def json_import(path: Path) -> list[Any] | dict[str, Any]: """Extend standard JSON import to allow '//' comments in JSON files. :param path: Path to JSON file. :return: Parsed dictionary. """ path = pathlib.Path(path) if not isinstance(path, pathlib.Path) else path try: # Remove comments from the JSON file (using regular expression), then parse it into a dictionary cleanup = re.compile(r"^((?:(?:[^\/\"])*(?:\"[^\"]*\")*(?:\/[^\/])*)*)", re.MULTILINE) with path.open("r") as f: file = "\n".join(cleanup.findall(f.read())) result = json.loads(file) log.info(f"JSON file {path} loaded successfully.") except OSError as e: log.error(f"JSON file couldn't be loaded: {e.strerror}.
 Filename: {e.filename}") raise return result

 [docs] def url_parse(url: str | None, scheme: str = "") -> tuple[ParseResult, str | None, str | None]: """Extend parsing of URL strings to find passwords and remove them from the original URL. :param url: URL string to be parsed. :return: Tuple of ParseResult object and two strings for username and password. """ if url is None or url == "": _url = urlparse("") else: _url = urlparse(f"//{url.strip()}" if "//" not in url else url.strip(), scheme=scheme) # Get username and password either from the arguments or from the parsed URL string usr = str(_url.username) if _url.username is not None else None pwd = str(_url.password) if _url.password is not None else None # Find the "password-free" part of the netloc to prevent leaking secret info if usr is not None: match = re.search("(?<=@).+$", str(_url.netloc)) if match: _url = urlparse( str(urlunparse((_url.scheme, match.group(), _url.path, _url.query, _url.fragment, _url.fragment))) ) return _url, usr, pwd

 [docs] def dict_get_any(dikt: dict[str, Any], *names: str, fail: bool = True, default: Any = None) -> Any: """Get any of the specified items from dictionary, if any are available.
 The function will return the first value it finds, even if there are multiple matches. :param dikt: Dictionary to get values from. :param names: Item names to look for. :param fail: Flag to determine, if the function should fail with a KeyError, if none of the items are found.
 If this is False, the function will return the value specified by 'default'. :param default: Value to return, if none of the items are found and 'fail' is False. :return: Value from dictionary. :raise: KeyError, if none of the requested items are available and fail is True. """ for name in names: if name in dikt: # Return first value found in dictionary return dikt[name] if fail is True: raise KeyError( f"Did not find one of the required keys in the configuration: {names}.
-Possibly Check the " f"correct spelling" ) else: return default
+Possibly Check the correct spelling" ) return default

 [docs] def dict_pop_any(dikt: dict[str, Any], *names: str, fail: bool = True, default: Any = None) -> Any: """Pop any of the specified items from dictionary, if any are available.
 The function will return the first value it finds, even if there are multiple matches.
 This function removes the found values from the dictionary! :param dikt: Dictionary to pop values from. :param names: Item names to look for. :param fail: Flag to determine, if the function should fail with a KeyError, if none of the items are found.
-If this is False, the function will return the value specified by 'default'. :param default: Value to return, if none of the items are found and 'fail' is False. :return: Value from dictionary. :raise: KeyError, if none of the requested items are available and fail is True. """ for name in names: if name in dikt: # Return first value found in dictionary return dikt.pop(name) if fail is True: raise KeyError(f"Did not find one of the required keys in the configuration: {names}") else: return default
+If this is False, the function will return the value specified by 'default'. :param default: Value to return, if none of the items are found and 'fail' is False. :return: Value from dictionary. :raise: KeyError, if none of the requested items are available and fail is True. """ for name in names: if name in dikt: # Return first value found in dictionary return dikt.pop(name) if fail is True: raise KeyError(f"Did not find one of the required keys in the configuration: {names}") return default

-[docs] def deep_mapping_update( source: Any, overrides: Mapping[str, str | Mapping[str, Any]] ) -> dict[str, str | Mapping[str, Any]]: """Perform a deep update of a nested dictionary or similar mapping. :param source: Original mapping to be updated. :param overrides: Mapping with new values to integrate into the new mapping. :return: New Mapping with values from the source and overrides combined. """ if not isinstance(source, Mapping): output = {} else: output = dict(copy.deepcopy(source)) for key, value in overrides.items(): if isinstance(value, Mapping): output[key] = deep_mapping_update(dict(source).get(key, {}), value) else: output[key] = value return output
+[docs] def deep_mapping_update( source: Any, overrides: Mapping[str, str | Mapping[str, Any]] ) -> dict[str, str | Mapping[str, Any]]: """Perform a deep update of a nested dictionary or similar mapping. :param source: Original mapping to be updated. :param overrides: Mapping with new values to integrate into the new mapping. :return: New Mapping with values from the source and overrides combined. """ output = dict(copy.deepcopy(source)) if isinstance(source, Mapping) else {} for key, value in overrides.items(): if isinstance(value, Mapping): output[key] = deep_mapping_update(dict(source).get(key, {}), value) else: output[key] = value return output

 [docs] def csv_export( path: Path, data: Mapping[str, Any] | Sequence[Mapping[str, Any] | Any] | pd.DataFrame, names: Sequence[str] | None = None, index: Sequence[int] | pd.DatetimeIndex | None = None, *, sep: str = ";", decimal: str = ".", ) -> None: """Export data to CSV file. :param path: Directory path to export data. :param data: Data to be saved. :param names: Field names used when data is a Matrix without column names. :param index: Optional sequence to set an index :param sep: Separator to use between the fields. :param decimal: Sign to use for decimal points. """ _path = path if isinstance(path, pathlib.Path) else pathlib.Path(path) if _path.suffix != ".csv": _path.with_suffix(".csv") if isinstance(data, Mapping): with _path.open("a") as f: writer = csv.DictWriter(f, fieldnames=data.keys(), delimiter=sep) if not _path.exists(): writer.writeheader() writer.writerow({key: replace_decimal_str(val, decimal) for key, val in data.items()}) elif isinstance(data, pd.DataFrame): if index is not None: data.index = index data.to_csv(path_or_buf=str(_path), sep=sep, decimal=decimal) elif isinstance(data, Sequence): if names is not None: cols = names elif isinstance(data[-1], Mapping): cols = list(data[-1].keys()) else: raise ValueError("Column names for csv export not specified.") _data = pd.DataFrame(data=data, columns=cols) if index is not None: _data.index = index _data.to_csv(path_or_buf=str(_path), sep=sep, decimal=decimal) log.info(f"Exported CSV data to {_path}.")